ASFHyP3/hyp3-insar-gamma/etc/README_GammaInSAR.txt

 Two look vector maps are output with the product as GeoTIFFs.
 The lv_theta map indicates the SAR look vector elevation angle at each map pixel, ranging from -pi/2 (down) to pi/2 (up).
 The lv_phi map indicates the SAR look vector orientation angle at each map pixel, ranging from 0 (east) to pi/2 (north).

+*Note that these files are optional.
+Select the "Angle Maps" option in the HyP3 Processing Options to include them in the product package.*

 *************
 # InSAR Processing #